redconOne/redconOne/README.md

 - 🔭 I’m currently working on a massive pet project for the cataloging and rating of cigars!

-- 🌱 I’m currently learning Kotlin!
+- 🌱 I’m currently learning Rust!

 - ❓ Check out my portfolio at http://minglee.me